-And if you look within and ask for strength, for wisdom, for courage and confidence, you will discover that you had these things within you all along.
+If you look within and ask for strength, for wisdom, for courage and confidence, they will be given unto you.
 So fear not.
-You’re not alone.
+Even if you walk through the darkest valley, you are never alone.

 Take back your power from wherever it is that you have left it, and promise yourself to never give it away to anyone, ever again.